 Of course, you already know this.
 You know that there are lots of things I don’t know about your family or your child.
-But what you may not know is that even though I work with lots of kids, I may not always know when something is going on at home, or your child is upset.
-If even lots of people know, don’t assume I do.
-I don’t gossip but run from it.
+But what you may not know is that even though I work with lots of kids, I may not always know when something is going on at home or your child is upset.
+So if even lots of people know, don’t assume I do.
+I don’t like gossip but run from it.

 3- There are more than two sides to every story.
-Please make sure you get mine too directly from me.
+Would you please make sure you get mine too directly from me?

-In a class of twenty children, there are at least twenty-one versions of every incident including mine.
-Nowadays there are more because it seems every child snaps, updates, and tweets their version and all their friends and followers re-share.
+In a class of twenty children, there are at least twenty-one versions of every incident, including mine.
+Nowadays, there are more because every child snaps, updates, and shares their version, and all their friends and followers re-share.
 So, no matter how inundated you are with “facts,” please make sure that you and I talk before you confront me about the “facts.”

-Today’s world seems to be obsessed with jumping on teachers and passing judgment.
 As a teacher, the only person I can talk to about my “side” is you and my principal.
-I can’t snap, tweet, or update anyone else and can’t by law.
-The best way to work things out is to talk about it.
-So before you jump all over me about your opinion about what I’ve “done” make sure of a few things:
+A teacher can’t publicly share such things.
+The best way to work things out is to talk with one another.
+So before you make up your mind, please make sure of a few things:

 a) make me aware of what you think I’ve done,